 (1) In this section —

-“specified period” means a period specified in an order made under section 25I for the purposes of section 25F(2).
+specified period means a period specified in an order made under section 25I for the purposes of section 25F(2).

 (2) An owner-builder must not, during a specified period, enter into a sale contract in respect of residential building work unless the owner-builder has given the purchaser a notice in the form prescribed by the regulations.